top of page

 SCHOOL COUNCIL

 School council is a group of people who discuss opportunities for the school and our community.
-Two children from Year 3 to Year 6 meet up with the head teacher, Mr Bamber, and Mrs Colwill to talk about what suggestions children have made and how we can improve our school.
+Two children from Year 3 to Year 6 meet up with the head teacher, Mr Bamber, and Mr Vaughan to talk about what suggestions children have made and how we can improve our school.
 School counsellors are here to help everyone and anyone who needs them.

 Mr Bamber explained what we hope to achieve through school council: